 This group enables EpiCARE patient representatives to work together on common issues, and are involved in all EpiCARE activities.
-The ePAG have two Chairs who sit on the EpiCare Steering Committee as well as several advocate members who participate in Working Groups.
+The ePAG have two Chairs who sit on the EpiCARE Executive Committee as well as several advocate members who participate in Working Groups.

 IAHCRC International Consortium, AHC18+ e.V.
 Association

-Please find downloadables ressources on the following links :
+Please find downloadables resources on the following links :